carbon-language/carbon-lang/docs/design/generics/details.md

 Since adding an `observe` declaration only adds external implementations of interfaces to generic types, they may be added without breaking existing code.

-## Other constraints as type-of-types
+## Other constraints as facet types

-There are some constraints that we will naturally represent as named type-of-types.
+There are some constraints that we will naturally represent as named facet types.
 These can either be used directly to constrain a generic type parameter, or in a `where ... impls ...` clause to constrain an associated type.

 The compiler determines which types implement these interfaces, developers can not explicitly implement these interfaces for their own types.